 Link counts are taken over a 7 day period, and are presented per day, per hour.
 The table will show Monday to Sunday, although the count data may have been collected starting any day of the week.
 Be sure to check the dates at the top of the columns.

-State Highways are operated by the New Zealand Transport Agency (NZTA) who conduct their own link traffic counts.
+State Highways are operated by the New Zealand Transport Agency (NZTA) (external link) who conduct their own link traffic counts.
 Council is not required to count traffic on these roads, although we do have some count sites.
 If count data is available, the road will show in the list.

 NZTA intersections are counted as part of Council intersection count programme.

 While all due care has been taken in the preparation and provision of this service, Christchurch City Council does not give any warranty that the information contained is accurate, and accepts no liability whatsoever for any loss or damage arising from the use of the data.
 People using the traffic count data should apply and rely upon their own skill and judgement when using the information, and consider the consequences arising from its use.
 The data should not be used in isolation from other sources of advice and information.